 Note

-The System Job (AsyncOperation) table stores system jobs.
-The name of the actual database table is AsyncOperationBase.
-System jobs represent asynchronous operations, including registered workflows, plug-ins, and background operations such as bulk deletion, bulk import, and rollup operations.
-After the system triggers an event, it executes all synchronous extensions.
-Then, it serializes the context for any asynchronous extensions and stores it in the database as an AsyncOperation record.
+The System Job AsyncOperation table stores system jobs.
+The actual database table name is AsyncOperationBase.
+System jobs represent asynchronous operations, including registered workflows, plug-ins, and background operations such as bulk deletion, bulk import, and roll-up operations.

-When an asynchronous workflow is triggered in your Dataverse organization, a record is created in the AsyncOperation table to track the processing of the async job.
-More records also are created in the Process Log (WorkflowLog) table to maintain logs for the workflow execution.
-The name of the actual database table is WorkflowLogBase.
-Business process flows (BPF) also store BPF stage transition and action logs for the BPF in the WorkflowLog table.
+When an asynchronous workflow starts in your Dataverse organization, a record is created in the AsyncOperation table to track its progress.
+More records are created in the Process Log (WorkflowLog) table to keep logs of the workflow execution.
+The actual database table name for these logs is WorkflowLogBase.
+Business process flows also store logs for stage transitions and actions in the WorkflowLog table.

 If your organization relies heavily on workflows or business process flows, the associated tables can grow significantly over time, potentially leading to performance degradation and excessive database storage consumption.